netdata/netdata/README.md

 - a **metrics visualizer** - super fast, interactive, modern, optimized for anomaly detection
 - an **alarms notification engine** - an advanced watchdog for detecting performance and availability issues

-All packaged together in a very flexible, extremely modular, distributed application.
+All the above, packaged together in a very flexible, extremely modular, distributed application.

 This is how netdata compares to other monitoring solutions: